Kingdom of Rohilkhand: First Rohilla War

 Rohillas had sought assistance from the Nawab of Oudh Shuja-ud-Daula in 1772 to expel out Marathas from Rohilkhand.
-However, they couldn't pay their debt back and in 1773, the Nawab decided to annex their country.
+However, they couldn't pay their debt back and in 1773, the Nawab decided to annexe their country.
 He appealed to Warren Hastings for assistance, which was given in return for a sum of forty lakhs of rupees.
 The Rohillas under Hafiz Rahmat Ali Khan were defeated by Colonel Alexander Champion on 23 April 1774 at the Battle of Miranpur Katra.
 The decisive battle, in which Hafiz Rahmat Khan died, caused the Rohillas to flee to the mountains near Loll Dong.
 Rohilkhand fell to Awadh, was plundered and occupied.
 The majority of the Rohillas left.
 A Rohilla state under British protection was set up in Rampur, and Faizullah Khan managed to become its Nawab.
 The kingdom of Rohilkhand was abolished, and afterwards became part of Oudh State.